-Erica DiBenedetto studies modern and contemporary art in the United States and Europe, with a specialization in minimal, conceptual, and feminist art.
+Erica DiBenedetto studies modern and contemporary art in the United States and Europe.
 Her interests include the relationships among art, architecture, and language, as well as the reception of earlier art historical moments in twentieth-century work.
-Erica's dissertation, “Drawing from Architecture: The Conceptual Methods of Sol LeWitt’s Art, 1965–1980,” examines how LeWitt approached the historical problem of art’s relationship to architecture largely through drawing, with consequences for both artistic and architectural practice.
+Erica's dissertation, “Drawing from Architecture: The Conceptual Methods of Sol LeWitt’s Art, 1960–1980,” examines how LeWitt approached the historical problem of art’s relationship to architecture largely through drawing, with consequences for both artistic and architectural practice.
 Her work has been supported by a Donald and Mary Hyde Summer Research Award from Princeton University, the Patricia and Phillip Frost Predoctoral Fellowship at the Smithsonian American Art Museum, and the Morgan-Menil Predoctoral Fellowship at the Morgan Library and Museum and the Menil Collection.

-Erica received her M.A. from Princeton University in 2013.
-She holds a master’s degree from the Williams College Graduate Program in the history of art and an interdisciplinary bachelor’s degree from Carnegie Mellon University.
+Erica holds a master’s degree from the Williams College Graduate Program in the history of art and an interdisciplinary bachelor’s degree from Carnegie Mellon University.
 Her professional experience includes curatorial department positions at the Carnegie Museum of Art, a research assistantship in the Research and Academic Program at the Clark Art Institute, and graduate internships at the Williams College Museum of Art (WCMA) and the Princeton University Art Museum.
 At WCMA, Erica curated The ABCDs of Sol LeWitt with Lisa Corrin, the Class of 1956 Director; the exhibition focused on the development of LeWitt’s ideas about conceptual art in the 1960s and 1970s.